Bebbia juncea, Sweetbush Bebbia

 Elevation: Up to 4,000 feet.

-Habitat Preferences: Rocky areas, dry slopes, sandy gravelly areas such as desert washes
+Habitat Preferences: Dry slopes and washes, rocky hillsides, sandy gravelly areas such as desert washes, canyons, scrub habitats.

 U.S. Weed Information: No data available.